abigalekim/old_website/_pages/about.md

 permalink: /about/
 ---

 Hello!
-My name is Abi Kim and I graduated from Carnegie Mellon University with a degree in computer science and a concentration in Computer Systems.
-I am currently a software engineer at [TileDB](https://github.com/TileDB-Inc/TileDB).
-I'm interested in both database systems and CS education.
+My name is Abigale (Abi) Kim and I am currently a software engineer at [TileDB](https://github.com/TileDB-Inc/TileDB).
+I graduated from Carnegie Mellon University in December 2021, with a bachelor's degree in computer science and a concentration in Computer Systems.
+I am interested in both database systems and CS education.

 Here is a list of things I've been up to in the past few years:
 - TAed for four semesters and counting!
 The classes I've TAed/am TAing include 15-122 (Principles of Imperative Computation) and 15-213 (Introduction to Computer Systems).